-Russ Emerson is a trial lawyer who serves as lead counsel in some of the most active patent-litigation courts around the country, including the Northern and Eastern Districts of Texas, the Northern District of California, and the District of Delaware.
-His cases involve a variety of technologies, from semiconductors to lasers, medical devices to pharmaceutical products, and drilling technology to computer networking.
+Russ Emerson is a trial lawyer who serves as lead counsel in high-stakes, high-risk patent litigation throughout the country.
+His cases involve a variety of technologies, from semiconductors to lasers, medical devices to pharmaceutical products, and petroleum drilling technology to computer networking.

-Clients also turn to Russ to handles cases involving trademarks and trade dress, copyrights, theft of trade secrets, and other complex technical matters.
+Clients also turn to Russ to handle cases involving trademarks and trade dress, copyrights, theft of trade secrets, and other complex technical and related business disputes.
 In addition to his trial court practice, Russ has successfully argued a number of appeals before the Federal Circuit.
-He is also active at the Patent Trial and Appeal Board, having participated in more than 70 inter partes review proceedings.
+He is also active at the Patent Trial and Appeal Board, having participated in dozens of inter partes review proceedings.

 Before attending law school, Russ served as a division officer on board a nuclear-powered, fast-attack submarine and was certified as a Naval Nuclear Engineer by the Department of Energy’s Naval Reactors Division.